RIPE-NCC/ripe-atlas-cousteau/README.rst

 Changing Measurement Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similarly if you want to change (remove in the following example) probes
+Similarly if you want to change (add in the following example) probes
 for an existing measurement you can do:

 .. code:: python